dealingwith/values/values.md

 -- [The School of Life on Dieter Rams](http://www.thebookoflife.org/dieter-rams/)

+### Complexity and Mystery

+Part of humility, acceptance, appreciation and eventually the embrace of the unknown and unknowable must be considered core to a satisfying life.

 #### Sonder and Anti-exceptionalism

 _Sonder_ is "the realization that each random passerby is living a life as vivid and complex as your own--populated with their own ambitions, friends, routines, worries and inherited craziness--an epic story that continues invisibly around you like an anthill sprawling deep underground, with elaborate passageways to thousands of other lives that you’ll never know existed, in which you might appear only once, as an extra..."

 Maintaining a sense of one's place in the world, and an understanding of one's lack of significance even within the context of those we pass by on the street every day is paradoxically a key component to unlocking the thread of true meaning available to all.

+#### The Immutability and Amorality of Suffering

+I have suffered the loss of a child, something not uncommon but a loss I grieved with particular affect.
+While I hope to never experience that kind of personal tremor again, I live with the understanding that suffering visits all, regardless of their nature, behavior, thoughts or beliefs.

 #### Unconcern for Fairness